Laminated Printing: An Overview of Laminated Restaurant Menus

 Self-Standing: Some laminated menus are created to be self-standing, such as a z-fold menu or a miniature easel-type menu for table-top display.
 In most cases, self-standing menus are used to promote accompaniments to the main course, such as drinks, appetizers and desserts.

-A sealed-edge laminate provides the ultimate protection against contaminants and moisture.
+Sealed-edge lamination is a process that creates a strong bond around your menu, protecting it from contaminants and moisture.
 The overhang lip created by the sealed-edge method is usually in the range of 1/8" - 1/2".
-This lip creates a strong bond around the menu to ensure that fluids and dirt never contact the edge of the printed paper substrate.
+This lip ensures that fluids and dirt never contact the edge of the printed paper substrate, keeping your menu looking its best for years to come.

 Also, lamination that uses heat activation is generally the preferred method because it creates superior adhesion between the printed menu and the laminate.
 The laminate can be glossy or matte, but glossy is more common and thus less expensive.
 In addition, laminated menus can be made with square or rounded corners.